robertdebock/ansible-role-mediawiki/README.md

 Role Variables
 --------------

-- mediawiki_parameter: Description of values. [default: value]
+- mediawiki_version: The version to install.
+This variable is a combination of mediawiki_major, mediawiki_minor and mediawiki_release.

 Dependencies
 ------------